FOREX-Euro slips slightly but seen supported ahead of ECB

 The euro also came under some pressure on Tuesday after worse-than-expected data on U.S. manufacturing gave the dollar a safe-haven lift.

-The Australian dollar recovered to $1.0209 after dropping to a six-week low of $1.0189 on growing speculation the Reserve Bank of Australia will cut interest rates to cushion the economy from falling commodity prices.
+The Australian dollar bought $1.0200 after dropping to a six-week low of $1.0191 on growing speculation the Reserve Bank of Australia will cut interest rates to cushion the economy from falling commodity prices.

-Government data on Wednesday showed Australia's gross domestic product rose 0.6 percent in the second quarter, at a slower pace from the previous quarter when it jumped 1.4 percent.

 Australia's central bank held rates steady on Tuesday as widely expected, though a slowdown in China has left the country's commodity-fuelled economy vulnerable.